sean-peters-au/music-box/README.md

 This is a simple project to modify a mechnical music box with custom songs.

-This seemed like a fun idea to test out my new 3D printer, and to put a smile on my 4 month old son's face.
-It worked!
-Although - probably easier to just pull funny faces at him :)

 ## Instructions

 - Buy this music box https://www.aliexpress.com/item/1005006822293186.html